UpDown Pro+ Desk Review: My Opinion After 4 Years Of Ownership

 You can’t simply jam any power board from Bunnings into the tray.
 It’s only compatible with UpDown-sourced boards, which cost $59 for a single and $129 for a double.

-While I mostly love the UpDown Pro sit-stand desk, 4 years of solid use has highlighted a few minor opportunities for improvement.
+While I mostly love the UpDown Pro+ sit-stand desk, 4 years of solid use have highlighted a few opportunities for improvement.

 1. Can Be Too Large (Or Not Go Low Enough).